Subscribe to our newsletter

 Why is this a lease to own agreement, and not an outright land purchase?

-- We could purchase the land, but instead chose to preserve capital for getting Labs off the ground.
-For the future, we’ll evaluate all options to make Deep Sky Labs a success in Innisfail.
+- We could purchase the land, but instead chose to preserve capital for getting Alpha off the ground.
+For the future, we’ll evaluate all options to make Deep Sky Alpha a success in Innisfail.

-What’s the future of Labs when done?
+What’s the future of Alpha when done?
 Will it remain a test site or convert to commercial scale?

-- We plan to keep Deep Sky Labs as an innovation and commercialization center.
+- We plan to keep Deep Sky Alpha as an innovation and commercialization center.

 - This can become a pinnacle of innovation for the world, and we’ll continue to welcome the public to visit the site to learn about tools to combat climate change.